DanBuda11/navbar-html/README.md

 * HTML
 * CSS
 * A touch of JavaScript
-* Normalize CDN
+* Normalize.css
-* Font Awesome CDN for "hamburger" icon
+* Font Awesome for "hamburger" icon

 Check out a live example [here](http://htmlnav-danbuda.surge.sh/) or [here](http://codepen.io/danbuda/pen/gwPwjy) for a working CodePen.
 For a version made with React and Sass, [click here](https://github.com/DanBuda11/collapsable-nav).